Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 # fn main() {
 // Creating unions is safe:
 let mut h = CharOrNumber { character: 'O' };

-// Reading unions is unsafe
+// Reading unions is an unsafe operation.
+Even in this case where both u32 and
-unsafe {
+// char are 32 bits wide, not all valid i32 values are valid chars, but all
+// chars are valid i32s

+// SAFETY: We only set the character variant meaning both variants are valid. unsafe {
     println!("The numeric value of the character {} is 0x{:x}", h.character, h.number)
 }